 Wednesday 19 and Thursday 20 July 2017 ACU Melbourne Campus

 Participants explored new and creative ways of learning from and with other religions, without forsaking their own cherished beliefs and practices.
 Professor Clooney delivered the keynote address, and was joined by eminent scholars from the Asia-Pacific region who offered insights into the practice of comparative theology from within their respective contexts.

 ACU Luminaries Series: Annual Adelaide Public Lecture: From Theology to Worship in Inter-religious Studies

 Professor Clooney considered the value today of inter-religious study and dialogue.
 Drawing on his recent work in Hindu-Christian comparative studies, he asked what we might learn from comparative studies in the area of worship, ritual and devotion.

 ACU Luminaries Series: Living Interreligiously: Experiences of a Lifetime An interview with Dr Rachael Kohn (ABC Radio National)

 Wednesday 26 July 2017 The Peter Cosgrove Centre, ACU North Sydney Campus

-Dr Rachael Kohn (ABC Radio National) interviewed Professor Clooney, delving into his lifetime of experiences and learnings through his body of work on comparative theology.
+Dr Rachael Kohn (The Spirit of Things, ABC Radio National) interviewed Professor Clooney, delving into his lifetime of experiences and learnings through his body of work on comparative theology.